MurrellGroup/ProtPlot.jl/README.md

 ## Customizing colors

 Use the `colors` keyword argument to customize colors at the residue level.
-This argument should be a vector of vectors, where each vector contains values between 0 and 1, representing the colors of each residue in their respective chains according to the `colormap`.
+This argument should be a vector of vectors, where each vector contains either:

+- values between 0 and 1, representing the colors of each residue in their respective chains according to the `colormap`.
+- a list of [`Colorant`s](https://github.com/JuliaGraphics/ColorTypes.jl?tab=readme-ov-file#colortypes), one per residue.
+For example, `RGBA(1, 0, 0, 0.5)` for a 50% transparent red.
+Load the `ColorTypes` or `Colors` package to create such `Colorant`s.

 ```julia
 # Load protein data from a PDB file